-- 1 In Sybase Central, select Mode > Debug. - When prompted to select the user to debug, specify for all users and click OK. - 3 From the debugger interface, select Debug > Set Java Source Code Path. - 4 Enter the path to the java subdirectory of your Sybase IQ installation directory.
+- 1 Select Sybase IQ 15 in left folder view. - 2 In Sybase Central, select Mode > Debug. - 3 When prompted to select the user to debug, specify for all users and click OK. - 4 From the debugger interface, select Debug > Set Java Source Code Path. - 5 Enter the path to the java subdirectory of your Sybase IQ installation directory.
 For example, if you installed Sybase IQ in %IQDIR15%, enter:

-'''

 %IQDIR15%\java

-'''